-My name is Kathryn and I blog over at London Bakes (www.londonbakes.com).
-As the name suggests, I live in London, England and I spend a lot of my time either baking or eating.
+My name is Kathryn, I live in London, England, and I spend a lot of my time either baking or eating.
 It’s not a bad life really.
-In the last few months, I’ve started experimenting with different types of flours in my baking and I knew that I wanted to incorporate my new favourite flour, buckwheat flour, into my pancake recipe.
+In the last few months, I’ve started experimenting with different types of flours in my baking and I knew that I wanted to incorporate my new favorite flour, buckwheat flour, into my pancake recipe.

-1. To make the pancakes, whisk together the eggs and the milk in a large bowl until combined.
-Whisk in the flour, salt, pepper and nutmeg until you have a smooth batter.
-Leave to stand in the fridge for at least 2 hours (or overnight).
+- To make the crepes, whisk together eggs and milk in a large bowl until combined.
+Whisk in flour, salt, pepper and nutmeg until you have a smooth batter.
+Cover and refrigerate for at least 2 hours (or overnight).

-Give the pancake batter a quick whisk and spoon half the batter into the pan, roll around to cover the whole pan and cook until browned (about a minute).
-Flip the pancake.
-On the top sprinkle your cheese and ham on half of the pancake so that it melts while the underside is cooking.
+- Give the batter a quick whisk and spoon half of it into the pan, roll around to cover the whole pan and cook until browned (about a minute).
+Carefully flip the crepe.
+On the top, quickly sprinkle cheese and ham on half of the pancake so that it melts while the underside is cooking.

-3. When the pancake is cooked all the way through, fold the un-topped half over the topping and then fold the pancake again into quarters.
-Serve alongside a salad.
+- When the crepe is cooked all the way through, fold the untopped half over the topping and then fold the pancake again into quarters.
+Serve with a green salad.

 - Buckwheat crepes can be filled with anything you like.